udontur/obsidian/eng2d.md

 - [[#Superficial]]
 - Stupid $=$ small minded $=$ Inconsequential --> Everything she says does not matter, does not use brain.
 Surface level superficial
 - Does nothing to futher herself
 - Some depth to the character
-	-
+	- Some self awareness
+	- Trauma --> Vacuousness $=$ shield

 ##### Jordan Baker
 - [[#Contemptuous]]
 - Responded absently